COVID-19 transmission rates vary significantly around Northwest Georgia

 The rate of new infection was even lower in Polk, 3.6 in every 1,000, and in Chattooga, 2.6 in every 1,000 residents.
 Paulding and Haralson counties also reported rates below 4 in every 1,000.

-The Associated Press reported that average daily new coronavirus cases in the United States dipped below 100,000 in recent days for the first time in months.
+The Associated Press reported that average daily new coronavirus cases in the United States dipped below 100,000 for the first time in months.

 The seven-day rolling average of new infections was well above 200,000 for much of December and went to roughly 250,000 in January, according to data kept by Johns Hopkins University, as the pandemic came roaring back after it had been tamed in some places over the summer.